amiteshnagarkar/Strategy-Analytics-WebScraper/README.md

 [![Screen Shot][product-screenshot]](https://www.linkedin.com/in/amitesh-nagarkar-506941117/)

-Python web-scraping scripts that get data from the O2 and EE website.
+Contains Python web-scraping scripts that get data from the O2 and EE website.

 O2 Script:
 * Gets all Pay Monthly iPhone data (Phone Name, Model & Month, Upfront Cost, Monthly Cost, Data (need to update code), First Offer) - at default capacity, default colour, O2's top pick plan, no extras, no spend cap, no extras, no accessories, no trade in - includes CSV, Graph and Screenshots.